 Michigan Press Association Foundation’s Janet Mendler MIPA Scholarships

 The Michigan Press Association, which represents the state’s newspaper publishers, and the MPA Foundation have been great friends to scholastic journalism in Michigan.
-They care about the future of journalism and are investing energy, time and money into young journalists.
+The organization and its members care about the future of journalism and are investing energy, time and money into young journalists.
 The MPA Foundation’s Janet Mendler MIPA Scholarships are awarded based on need to students who are on the school newspaper staff.
 The foundation may award full or partial scholarships.
 Apply by completing the student scholarship application.

 MIPA Broadcast Scholarship

 MIPA is proud to offer a full or partial scholarship to a student who enrolls in one of our workshop’s broadcast classes.
 Scholarship is based in part on need.
 Apply by completing the student scholarship application.

 Jeff Nardone Scholarship